Geometric Transformer for Fast and Robust Point Cloud Registration

 \subsection{Indoor Benchmarks: 3DMatch \& 3DLoMatch}

-\paragraph{Dataset.} 3DMatch~\cite{zeng20173dmatch} contains $62$ scenes among which $46$ are used for training, $8$ for validation and $8$ for testing.
+\ptitle{Dataset.} 3DMatch~\cite{zeng20173dmatch} contains $62$ scenes among which $46$ are used for training, $8$ for validation and $8$ for testing.
 We use the training data preprocessed by~\cite{huang2021predator} and evaluate on both 3DMatch and 3DLoMatch~\cite{huang2021predator} protocols.
 The point cloud pairs in 3DMatch have $>30\%$ overlap, while those in 3DLoMatch have low overlap of $10\%$ $\sim$ $30\%$.

-\paragraph{Metrics.} Following~\cite{bai2020d3feat,huang2021predator}, we evaluate the performance with three metrics: (1) \emph{Inlier Ratio} (IR), the fraction of putative correspondences whose residuals are below a certain threshold (\ie, $0.1\text{m}$) under the ground-truth transformation, (2) \emph{Feature Matching Recall} (FMR), the fraction of point cloud pairs whose inlier ratio is above a certain threshold (\ie, $5\%$), and (3) \emph{Registration Recall} (RR), the fraction of point cloud pairs whose transformation error is smaller than a certain threshold (\ie, $\mathrm{RMSE} < 0.2\text{m}$).
+\ptitle{Metrics.} Following~\cite{bai2020d3feat,huang2021predator}, we evaluate the performance with three metrics: (1) \emph{Inlier Ratio} (IR), the fraction of putative correspondences whose residuals are below a certain threshold (\ie, $0.1\text{m}$) under the ground-truth transformation, (2) \emph{Feature Matching Recall} (FMR), the fraction of point cloud pairs whose inlier ratio is above a certain threshold (\ie, $5\%$), and (3) \emph{Registration Recall} (RR), the fraction of point cloud pairs whose transformation error is smaller than a certain threshold (\ie, $\mathrm{RMSE} < 0.2\text{m}$).

-\paragraph{Correspondence results.} We first compare the correspondence results of our method with the recent state of the arts: PerfectMatch~\cite{gojcic2019perfect}, FCGF~\cite{choy2019fully}, D3Feat~\cite{bai2020d3feat}, SpinNet~\cite{ao2021spinnet}, Predator~\cite{huang2021predator}, YOHO~\cite{wang2021you} and CoFiNet~\cite{yu2021cofinet} in \cref{table:results-3dmatch}(top and middle).
+\ptitle{Correspondence results.} We first compare the correspondence results of our method with the recent state of the arts: PerfectMatch~\cite{gojcic2019perfect}, FCGF~\cite{choy2019fully}, D3Feat~\cite{bai2020d3feat}, SpinNet~\cite{ao2021spinnet}, Predator~\cite{huang2021predator}, YOHO~\cite{wang2021you} and CoFiNet~\cite{yu2021cofinet} in \cref{table:results-3dmatch}(top and middle).
 Following~\cite{bai2020d3feat,huang2021predator}, we report the results with different numbers of correspondences.
 The details of the correspondence sampling schemes are given in Appx.~A.3.
-For \emph{Feature Matchig Recall}, our method achieves improvements of at least $5\%$ on 3DLoMatch, demonstrating its effectiveness in low-overlap cases.
+For \emph{Feature Matching Recall}, our method achieves improvements of at least $5$ percentage points (pp) on 3DLoMatch, demonstrating its effectiveness in low-overlap cases.
 For \emph{Inlier Ratio}, the improvements are even more prominent.
-It surpasses the baselines consistently by $7\%$ $\sim$ $33\%$ on 3DMatch and $17\%$ $\sim$ $31\%$ on 3DLoMatch.
+It surpasses the baselines consistently by $7{\sim}33$ pp on 3DMatch and $17{\sim}31$ pp on 3DLoMatch.
 The gain is larger with less correspondences.
 It implies that our method extracts more reliable correspondences.